• Skip to primary navigation

 The peppers and aubergines are chargrilled on BBQ

-If you want to roast them in the oven, preheat your oven to 200° C (390° F) and bake the aubergines for 30-40 minutes, and the peppers for 20-25 minutes, until the skin is charred and the flesh is soft.
+If you want to roast them in the oven, preheat your oven to 200° C (390° F).
+Bake the eggplants for 30-40 minutes, and the peppers for 20-25 minutes until the skin is charred and the flesh is soft.

 peeled aubergines and peppers placed on a colander